Bharat Bandh 2025: When Workers and Farmers Roared on the Streets of India

 10. What’s next if demands are not met?

-Trade unions and farmer bodies have warned of more intense protests in the future if the government does not address their demands.
+more intense protests in the future if the government does not address their demands.

 Verified Sources: NDTV, Hindustan Times, The Indian Express, Times of India.